-Whether you’re discussing team-building games for critical thinking or team-building games for middle and high school students, collaboration and tone are key factors for students engagement.
+Whether you’re discussing team-building games for critical thinking or team-building games for middle and high school students, collaboration and tone are key factors for student engagement.

 Consider ice-breakers, for example.
 There are so many different ways to get students involved in icebreakers, whether by using paper and pencil or even with digital tools.
 By involving them as people above involving them as students, a new kind of climate is created.

 One example?
 Using tools like Buncee, Piktochart or Canva students can come up with four statements about themselves to share with classmates.
 These can be in the form of three truths and a lie, as a way to help students learn about their peers and for the teacher to learn about the students.

 It is beneficial for making connections with one another, finding things in common, but also to appreciate the different perspectives and backgrounds students bring into the classroom.

 This can also be a great way to enhance communication and comfort in the classroom and also, if technology is used, to start teaching students alternative ways to present information.

 And one way to do so is to review through a strategy called ‘Categories.’

 Here’s how it works: Create a template with four or five different categories related to the content area and grade level being taught.
 After deciding on categories, select five or six letters of the alphabet, or even try using numbers, and instruct the students to come up with a relevant word, topic, or even a question that is connected to each category.